Sriparno08/Web-Development-Resources/README.md

 ## Web Development Resources

-This repository contains a list of resources that you can utilize to learn HTML!
+This repository contains a list of resources that you can utilize to learn Web Development!

 ## Tutorial Series: